 The success of a startup will often depend on its approach to marketing.
 Unfortunately the vast majority of startup founders have little to no experience or marketing or managing a marketing budget.
 How do you deal with this dangerous contradiction?
 Well it's in the planning!
-Make sure that you’ve got your marketing strategy in line by applying the blur Group brand or product launch framework.
+Make sure that you’ve got your marketing strategy in line by applying this product launch framework.

 There are a million articles out there on brand development, launch marketing, PR, viral videos and more.
 Reading them all would be a start – or you can check our tried and tested approach below!